-- For MP3 files, only version 1 ID3 tag data (such as artist name, track title, album, etc.) are supported. - For Blu-rayTM files, only version 1.0 / 1.1 / 2.2 / 2.3and 2.4 ID3 tag data (such as artist name, track title, album, etc.) are supported. - Any file that is copy protected (such as those downloaded from many online music stores) will not play.
+- not use these extensions for any other types of files.
+For MP3 files, only version 1 ID3 tag data (such as artist name, track title, album, etc.) are supported. - For Blu-rayTM files, only version 1.0 / 1.1 / 2.2 / 2.3 and 2.4 ID3 tag data (such as artist name, track title, album, etc.) are supported.

+- Any file that is copy protected (such as those downloaded from many online music stores) will not play.
 The DVD player will automatically skip the file and begin playing the next available file. - Other compression formats such as AAC, MP3 Pro, Ogg Vorbis, and ATRAC3 will not play.
 The DVD player will automatically skip the file and begin playing the next available file. - If you are creating your own files, the recommended fixed bit rate for MP3 files is between 96 and 192 Kbps and the recommended fixed bit rate for WMA files is between 64 and 192 Kbps.
 Variable bit rates are also supported.
-For both formats, the recommended sample rate is either 44.1 kHz or 48 kHz.
+For both formats, the recommended sample rate is either 44.1 kHz or 48 kHz. - To change the current file, use the DVD player's button to advance to the next file, or the verturn to the start of the current or previous file.

-- To change the current file, use the DVD player's ▲ button to advance to the next file, or the ▼ button to return to the start of the current or previous file. - To change the current directory, use the remote control's PROG UP and Down buttons or Rewind/skip back and fast fwd/skip forward.
+• To change the current directory, use the remote control's PROG UP and Down buttons or Rewind/skip back and fast fwd/skip forward.